tasuki/sbs-ttc/ttc/1988-stephen-mitchell.md

 people can trust his words.
 Because he doesn't know who he is,
 people recognize themselves in him.
-Because he has no goad in mind,
+Because he has no goal in mind,
 everything he does succeeds.

 When the ancient Masters said,